pohjois-savon-tietoallas/dbricks_test/README.md

 This project includes RStudio + Databricks examples.
 You can run either RStudio in databricks cluster or use desktop RStudio and databricks connect.
 Third option is to have a RStudio server which has connection to databricks, but this is not tested out yet.

+## Guides

+- `rstudio_cluster_sparklyr.Rmd` how to use sparklyr command in databricks environment

+- `rstudio_cluster_sparklyr_text-mining.Rmd` how to do text mining in databricks environment

+- `rstudio_desktop_sparkr.Rmd` how to use sparkr package in rstudio desktop + databricks connect

 ## How to clone project in databricks RStudio cluster

 1. Start RStudio Cluster in databricks